 This “law and order” Christianity, which imagines faith obliges submission, need not question whether abuse is occurring – in the case of the immigrant, the asylum seeker, the abused wife or child, as it presumes their suffering is a punishment – a result of transgressing the law.
 When a local man died at the hands of police after being subdued and tasered multiple times, it was shocking to hear a mild-mannered mother and teacher explain he had it coming for challenging the authority of the police.
 Undocumented workers, insubordinate women, blacks killed by police, are presumed by the very circumstance of their life to have it coming – to be deserving of punishment.
 Authorities must be obeyed and issues of social justice, racism, misogyny, caging children, are a secondary concern.
 Christ himself was required to die at the hands of his Father so that the Law would be established.
 Penal substitution, complementarianism, patriarchy…all combine to render the law absolute.
 Romans turns out not to be a book about intervening in this evil orientation to the law but a means of establishing it.
 Christianity of this kind cannot care for widows, orphans, and outcasts, as they are on the wrong side of the wall/law.

 Of course, the one who practices this faith has his immediate reward in the pleasure and power he derives through enacting it.
 The misogynist derives pleasure from his abuse of women, the patriarchal authoritarian enjoys oppressing those within his power, and the policeman or politician who abuses his power proves his power and satisfies his desire through the abuse.
 The authoritarian enjoys exercising his obscene authority and if his religion provides support for his pleasure there is little possibility he can glimpse his own evil.
-I had an experience once when I was fired from a job at the same time as my wife, and the ‘Christian’ who did it could not suppress his smile of pleasure as he read his prepared statement.
-It was the one time in my life I felt the presence of pure evil.
 The Nazi camp guard, the abusive father, the sadistic policeman, and the domineering husband derive an immediate pleasure from enforcing and establishing the law.
 The mafioso does not consider murder a requirement but a perk of the job.
-The sadistic administrator enjoys wielding his authority and enacting it through punishing and sacrificing those under his power – this particular one is the equivalent of a serial killer, having fired his dozens.
+The sadistic administrator enjoys wielding his authority and enacting it through punishing and sacrificing those under his power.
 The difference between the Christian administrator and the mafioso is that as a Christian he can be assured he is enacting God’s will.

 Jeff Sessions assures us the children must be made to suffer so that the law is established, and his appeal to Romans indicates, he thinks, he is doing God’s will.
 (Trump, the political pragmatist has already reversed course as it is not God but the electorate that whispers in his ear.)
 The psychoanalytic term for this sort of individual is “pervert.”
 The pervert serves the Other/the Law/God through a short circuit in which the Subject sides with the law in the attempt to partake of its surplus enjoyment.
 The psychoanalysts, Jacques Lacan and Slavoj Žižek, deploy the word, not as a derogatory description of the sexual deviant, but as a technical description of one who seeks to serve the law through a direct move to punishment/pleasure.
 Both Lacan and Žižek, though they are atheists, are convinced that, in Romans 7, Paul is identifying the pervert as the one who equates the law with sin.
 The pervert says, “we shall indeed sin that the law will be established and grace abound.”
 The pervert presumes that the law is sin and that he has access to the power of the law through sin and punishment.
 Paul simply identifies this individual as “dead,” though he is still biologically alive: “sin became alive and I died; and this commandment, which was to result in life, proved to result in death for me; for sin, taking an opportunity through the commandment, deceived me and through it killed me” (Ro 7:9–11).
 The practitioners of this dead religion may be perverts or among the living dead, the one thing they are not is followers of the faith of Paul and Jesus.